 Examine the two paintings of Hugh Irvine, one of which was painted by himself.
 Note how the paintings of the same person differ through the eyes of two different artists.

 Explore the rest of the castle, including the bedrooms and the 70 foot High Tower, which gives impressive views over Drum Estate.
 Visit the delightful Chapel which is a short walk from castle and take a stroll around the Garden of Historic Roses.
 Lastly if you have the time, visit the Old Wood of Drum which is 117 acres of historic woodland.

 By far the most striking and dramatic of all the castles is Dunnator Castle.
 Located on a rocky headland close to Stonehaven, the fortress has a presence which is a kin to legends.
 The earliest reference to this fortress is from the 4th Century, when a chapel was said to be founded at Dunnator by St Ninian.

 Dunnottar is a large Fortress with a fascinating history.
 Be sure to visit the Keep and the restored Drawing Room.

 The Fortress is privately owned with a low entrance fee.
-It can be reached by a series of steps down into the base of fortress, but rest assured your effort will be rewarded when you explore the fortress and take in the stunning coastline views.
+It can be reached by a series of steps down into the base of fortress.
+Your effort is rewarded with stunning coastline views from this picturesque fortress.